FAQ: Advisor Dashboard & Reporting

 Statements are automatically loaded to your clients’ portals.
 We also send your clients an email once their statements are ready.

 You can access your clients’ statements via the impersonation feature on the advisor dashboard.
 On the “Summary” page, select the “Log in” button next to the client that you want to view statements for.
-Once logged in as the client, select the “Activity” tab.
+Once logged in as the client, select the “Documents” tab.
 A full archive of your client’s statements is available on the “Statements” sub-tab.

 Where do clients find tax forms if they have multiple accounts, e.g. a personal account and a trust account?